Caellian/blog/2024/rust_metaprogramming.md

 }
 ```

-In C++ template metaprogramming, ifs or filters have to be used in constant
+In C++ template metaprogramming, ifs or filters could be used in constant
-expressions to achieve similar results.
+expressions to achieve similar results, but template instantiation is also a
+viable approach.

 ## Generic Type Projection